StockNews.com Begins Coverage on NovaBay Pharmaceuticals (NYSEAMERICAN:NBY)

-StockNews.com assumed coverage on shares of NovaBay Pharmaceuticals (NYSEAMERICAN:NBY – Get Rating) in a research report report published on Tuesday morning.
-The brokerage issued a hold rating on the biopharmaceutical company’s stock.
+StockNews.com began coverage on shares of NovaBay Pharmaceuticals (NYSEAMERICAN:NBY – Get Rating) in a report published on Saturday morning.
+The firm issued a hold rating on the biopharmaceutical company’s stock.

-NovaBay Pharmaceuticals (NYSEAMERICAN:NBY – Get Rating) last released its quarterly earnings data on Thursday, March 30th.
-The biopharmaceutical company reported ($4.33) EPS for the quarter.
+NovaBay Pharmaceuticals (NYSEAMERICAN:NBY – Get Rating) last announced its quarterly earnings data on Thursday, March 30th.
+The biopharmaceutical company reported ($4.33) earnings per share (EPS) for the quarter.
 NovaBay Pharmaceuticals had a negative net margin of 21.09% and a negative return on equity of 18.62%.
-The company had revenue of $3.64 million during the quarter.
+The firm had revenue of $3.64 million for the quarter.

 Hedge Funds Weigh In On NovaBay Pharmaceuticals